llmhyy/data_mining/README.md

-# data_mining
+# Data Mining
-Basic data mining code for supporting other repositories

-## data_mining
-An utility repository for providing self-implemented data mining techniques.
+Basic data mining code for supporting other repositories.
+It's an utility repository for providing self-implemented data mining techniques.